dora-network/dora-client-go/doraclient/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **StreamCandleData**
-> InlineResponse20017 StreamCandleData(ctx, orderbook, optional)
+> ListCandlesResponse StreamCandleData(ctx, orderbook, optional)
 Get a snapshot of candlestick data from date provided, and open a stream for real-time updates

 ### Required Parameters